silexphp/Silex/doc/providers/security.rst

 Defining a custom Encoder
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, Silex uses the ``sha512`` algorithm to encode passwords.
+By default, Silex uses the ``BCrypt`` algorithm to encode passwords.
-Additionally, the password is encoded multiple times and converted to base64.
+Additionally, the password is encoded multiple times (15) and converted to base64.
 You can change these defaults by overriding the ``security.encoder.digest``
 service::

-    use Symfony\Component\Security\Core\Encoder\MessageDigestPasswordEncoder;
+    use Symfony\Component\Security\Core\Encoder\BCryptPasswordEncoder;

     $app['security.encoder.digest'] = function ($app) {
-        // use the sha1 algorithm
-        // don't base64 encode the password
-        // use only 1 iteration
+        // use only 10 iterations
-        return new MessageDigestPasswordEncoder('sha1', false, 1);
+        return new BCryptPasswordEncoder(10);
     };

 Defining a custom Authentication Provider